Your Questions Answered

 What happens at the crematorium on the day of the funeral?

-The coffin is usually brought into the chapel and placed on the catafalque prior to the mourners entering and taking their seats.
-Alternatively, pallbearers may carry the coffin in at the commencement of the service.
-At the appropriate time during the service the coffin will be removed from view, by closing the curtains.
-At the end of the service the mourners leave the chapel and often gather at a prearranged destination for refreshments and fellowship.
+The coffin is usually brought into the chapel and placed on the catafalque or table prior to the mourners entering and taking their seats, or by family pallbearers at the beginning of the service.
+At an appropriate time during the service the coffin can be removed from view, usually by closing a curtain.
+This may vary at each crematorium.
+At the end of the service the mourners leave the chapel.
+Afterwards they may gather for a wake to share stories and refreshments and show their support to the family.

 What happens to the coffin after the service?

-It is withdrawn into the committal room where the nameplate of the coffin is checked with the cremation order to ensure correct identity.
-The coffin is then placed in the cremator and all the relevant information stays with the remains until the final preparation of the cremated ashes.
+It is taken into the committal room where the nameplate of the coffin is removed and checked with the cremation order to ensure correct identity.
+The nameplate stays outside the cremator until the cremation is complete to assist with identification of the cremated remains.

 Does the cremation take place immediately?

-The cremation may not take place on the day but will follow as soon as possible after the service within a time frame recommended by health regulators (usually within six hours from arrival but may be up to 24 hours).
+The cremation may not take place on the day but will follow as soon as possible after the service within a time frame recommended by health regulators. (usually within six hours from arrival)

 Is the coffin cremated with the body?